fmatter/lingdocs/docs/usage.rst

    :prog: pylingdocs
    :nested: full

 .. [#] You don't need any of the server stuff, though.
-Just get familiar with using the command line.
+Just get comfortable using the command line.